 To construct the body we will be using layers of 1/4" hardwood ply bound together with aluminum binding posts.
 In total the body will consist of 20 individual pieces cut from a 2ft by 4ft piece of oak or birch plywood (these are the two most common forms of hardwood plywood, but any hardwood species should work).
 The individual sheets will then be layered together and held in place by 4" and 1.5" aluminum binding posts.
 A 1/4" sheet of ultra-soft (50Oo Durometer) polyurethane will be used on the face of the hammer to absorb the force of impact and protect the LEDs.
 When completed the hammer will be 4" wide by 10" long and 5" tall.

-than labeled.
+[ Note: Most plywood sold at your local big box lumber yard is thinner than labeled.
 This means that 1/4" plywood is actually closer to 7/32" or roughly .22 inches.
 The Mk2.5 is designed for these thinner sheets, however it can be adapted to accommodate a true 1/4" plywood by omitting sheet-3 and sheets-19-20. ]

 The electric "guts" of the hammer will take the form of a 4xAA battery holder, a toggle switch, a rotary potentiometer, a tilt switch, a 150-Ohm 1/8-Watt resistor and 9 super-bright LEDs.
 You will also want 22 gauge copper wire (I prefer solid core but braided is fine), ideally in two different colors so that you can easily distinguish between "live" wires and "ground" wires, as well as a spool of solder.